 OLIVIA K. SMITH, FAMILY AND ELDER LAW ATTORNEY

 My divorce/dissolution practice is guided by my belief that, while litigation is always an option, out of court settlements are usually best for your family.
 I am a step-mom and have a fierce belief that we, as adults, must strive to minimize the struggle children will be exposed to during and after the marriage termination process.
 Along with my personal experience, I draw from my previous experience as a Guardian Ad Litem in Clermont County.
 There I had the opportunity to represent the best interests of the children to the Court.
 Speaking with children immersed in the process of litigation provided me with a unique perspective from the eyes of children.
-For these reasons, I am passionate about utilizing the collaborative process for marriage termination.
-If you are interested in learning about the collaborative process, please see the following: Collaborative Law.
-However, I am also willing and able to represent you in other types of marriage termination, such as traditional negotiation and divorce litigation.
 Because I spend my time between this area of law and Elder law, I am very selective in what cases I accept.
 However, I will always be able to provide you with a competent referral if I cannot meet your needs.

 Elder Law Practice